Prospective Students

 - Electronics (PC261): You spend your days in the electronics lab making friends with resistors, transistors, and your lab partner.
 This class introduces you to laboratory techniques and builds an understanding of analog circuits.
 Offered 4th and 5th blocks, you should take it right after Modern Physics!

-- Techniques OR Observational (PC361 OR PC362): You deepen lab skills with these classes.
-The Techniques class is based in the lab here where you will work with experimental design, data collection, analysis, and presentation.
-Observational is based both at the observatory here and at another offsite observatory where you learn about astronomical data collection and learn how to reduce images and collect scientific data from them.
+- Experimental Techniques OR Observational Astronomy (PC361 OR PC362): You deepen lab skills with these classes.
+The Techniques class is based in the lab where you will work with experimental design, data collection, analysis, and presentation.
+Observational is based both at the observatory here and at another offsite observatory where you learn about astronomical data collection and learn how to reduce images and collect scientific data.

 Upper-Division Classes: These classes tend to be smaller than intro classes and cover more specialized subdisciplines within physics.
 Class usually consists of a mix of lectures and going over problems with your classmates.
 There are also a lot of different paths you can take with the physics major, so a lot of your upper-level classes may be from other departments!